 Intent to deprive is the common thread in most theft cases, and it is also the most common way to attack the theft charge.
 If the lawyer is able to convince the jury that the client did not have the intent to deprive, then not guilty is the appropriate verdict in the case.
 To deprive in Georgia means without justification, a person held the property of another permanently or temporarily.
 It also means to dispose of the property so as to make it unlikely that the owner will recover.

 In a situation where a person takes something which is someone else’s, keeps it and does not give it back, or perhaps conceals it in a place where the owner won’t be able to find it, there is an intent to deprive, which means the person who owns the property is not going to get it back.
 For burglary cases and robbery cases, identification always comes into play.
 Challenging police lineups is a way to attack identification of the crime.
 Beyond identification there is evidence such as physical evidence, circumstantial evidence, and direct evidence that is crucial to evaluate.
 If an attorney can attack the weakness of that evidence, that evidence can be excluded from trial.

-Giannini and Yates have over twenty years of combined experience handling theft cases.
+Yates and Wheland has over twenty years experience handling theft cases.
 We have resolved countless theft cases successfully for our clients whether they are facing felony theft charges in Superior Court or something as small as a shoplifting charge in a municipal or state court.
 Our Atlanta theft lawyers know the courthouses, the judges, and the prosecutors in the Atlanta area.
 We have the experience to benefit you as a theft client.